strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 #### Things to watch out for

 The main things to watch for when using this Strimzi deployment pattern are:
-- Take note of the advice in the [CRD section](#custom-resource-definitions-1) above around the number of concurrent versions and CRD API version upgrades:
+- Take note of the advice in the [CRD section](#custom-resource-definitions-1) around the number of concurrent versions and CRD API version upgrades:
   - The only supported configuration is running two adjacent Strimzi versions concurrently.
-  - When upgrading the CRD API version.
-You will need to upgrade all operands to the last Strimzi version before the API upgrade, before adding the new Strimzi version with the new CRD API version.
+  - When upgrading the CRD API version, you must first upgrade all operands to the last Strimzi version that uses the old API, before adding the new Strimzi version with the updated CRDs.
-- Extreme care should be taken, while updating the Operator Set, to not remove the CRDs from the Kubernetes cluster.
-Doing so would result in the removal of **all** Kafka clusters (and other Strimzi operands).
+- Take extreme care when updating the Operator Set to avoid removing the CRDs from the Kubernetes cluster.
+Doing so would delete all Kafka clusters and other Strimzi-managed resources.
 - You should ensure that the Kafka version of the Kafka CR is supported by the version of Strimzi you are moving too.
-This should not be an issue of are moving between adjacent Strimzi versions.
-However, you can add checks to deployment scripts and GitOps repository CI that checks for this.
+This should not be an issue if you are moving between adjacent Strimzi versions.
+However, you can add checks to deployment scripts and GitOps repository CI.
 - When removing old versions of Strimzi that are no longer needed, care should be taken to make sure that no Kafka CRs are still labelled for that version.
 Again, scripting or CI can run checks against the Kubernetes cluster to ensure this.

 #### Further deployment options